 Gizeh is the third largest city in Egypt.
 Giza is most famous as the location of the Giza Plateau: the site of some of the most impressive ancient monuments in the world, including a complex of ancient Egyptian royal mortuary and sacred structures, including the Great Sphinx, the Great Pyramid of Giza, and a number of other large pyramids and temples.
 The economy is based on tourism, and industries such as movies, chemicals, machinery and cigarettes.
 Giza has many luxury apartment buildings along the Nile, making it a popular place to live.
 Egypt is in Northern Africa, bordering the Mediterranean Sea, between Libya and the Gaza Strip, and the Red Sea north of Sudan, and includes the Asian Sinai Peninsula.
 The climate is desert with hot, dry summers and moderate winters.
 The official language is Arabic.
 English is widely spoken in business circles in Cairo and Alexandria; while French and German are less common.
 English is often used in business correspondence, most road signs and company logos carry English translations.
 Attempts to use Arabic are appreciated.
 The main religions are Islam and Christianity.
 The economy of Egypt depends mainly on agriculture, media, petroleum exports, and tourism; there are also more than three million Egyptians working abroad, mainly in Saudi Arabia, the Persian Gulf and Europe.
 In Egypt Islamic values and local cultural sensitivities should be respected.
 It is not advisable to take photographs of local people, or official buildings etc. It is advisable to use your right hand for eating, greeting and accepting gifts.
 Expatriate business dress is conservative and formal.
 Expatriate women generally dress modestly, with high necklines, hems below the knee and sleeves at least to the elbows.
 The working week is Sunday to Thursday.
 The security risk for expatriates in Egypt is medium, but high in North Sinai.
 Risks include those related to political activism, and terrorism, as well as violent protests, however these are not specifically targeted at expatriates.
 Expatriates should however be cautious not to offend Muslim sensibilities.
 The currency of Egypt is the Egyptian Pound (EGP).
 ATMs are common, especially in the main tourist / expatriate areas.
 International hotels mostly accept payment by credit card.
 Medical facilities outside Cairo and other major cities and resorts are generally relatively basic and require immediate payment.
 Hepatitis A infections have been reported.
-The population of Gizeh is 3.6 Million (2017 est.), while the inflation rate is 17.1% (Jan 2018).
+The population of Gizeh is 3.6 Million (2018 est.), while the inflation rate (CPI) is 13.1% for Egypt as at April 2018.
+For a single Expat, the personal income tax rate in Egypt is progressive up to 22.5%.

 Cost Of Living